HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

-/version                          #This displays the current version number of the script /profile <username>               #This gives a link to someone's profile on enjin /hug <username>                   #This gives the specified person a hug
+/version                          #This displays the current version number of the script /profile <username>               #This gives a link to someone's profile on enjin /hug <username>                   #This gives the specified person a hug /killmusic                        #This stops the dark knight theme from playing, useful for if people overuse Dark Knight theme